 New Year’s Resolution & Art Therapy

-What would you like to continue into this year, from last year, a good practice or habit, something you have learned about yourself or the world during an incredibly challenging past year?
+What would you like to continue into this year, from last year, a good practice or habit, something you have learned about yourself or the world from an incredibly challenging past few years?

 Take a moment to get truly honest with yourself.
 What is it that you would like to change about yourself, perhaps a feeling towards yourself, someone else or something?
 Or maybe it’s a habit that has formed and you find difficult to shake off?
 Can you name it?